n7space/asn1scc.IDE/docs/building.md

 # Building

-Below are instructions for both developers or users, that, for any reason, need to rebuild plugin from source and not rely on distributed packages.
+Below are the instructions for both developers or users that, for any reason, need to rebuild plugin from source and not rely on the distributed packages.

 ## Requirements
  * Clone of plugin source `https://github.com/n7space/asn1scc.IDE.git`